 Welcome to the Department of Ophthalmology Glaucoma Fellowship program at West Virginia University.
-Our one-year glaucoma fellowship program provides an advanced level of subspecialty training in diagnosis and management of medical and surgical disorders.
+Our one-year glaucoma fellowship program provides an advanced level of subspecialty training in diagnosis and management of medical and surgical glaucoma.
 The program is under the direction of Tony Realini, MD, MOH, with a glaucoma service faculty that includes, Brian McMillan, MD, Joel Palko, MD, and Sumeet Gupta, MD.

 Upon completing training, the glaucoma fellow will have extensively developed the knowledge and skills necessary to independently diagnose and treat his/her patients in all aspects of medical and surgical management of glaucoma.

 Fellowship interviews for the 2021 - 2022 fellowship period will be conducted in the Fall of 2020 via web conferencing given the limitations and safety issues arising from the COVID-19 pandemic.
 In-person interviews may also be offered at the AAO meeting in Las Vegas if it is not canceled/postponed in the interim.
 All candidates who wish to visit the WVU Eye Institute for a traditional in-person interview and tour our facilities are welcome to do so at their discretion.